Homomorphisms to 3-manifold groups: The Collapsed Space

 \section{The Collapsed Space}

 Suppose $\Delta \in \Mgen$, and consider the geometric decomposition of $\Delta$.
-There are two kinds of vertex groups: (i) Hyperbolic vertex groups which act on $\bH^3$; and (ii) Large Seifert-fibered vertex groups which (through projection to the base orbifold and a choice of hyperbolic structure on this base orbifold) act on $\bH^2$.
+There are two kinds of vertex groups: (i) Hyperbolic vertex groups which act on $\bH^3$; and (ii) Seifert-fibered vertex groups with hyperbolic base orbifold which (through projection to the base orbifold and a choice of hyperbolic structure on this base orbifold) act on $\bH^2$.
 Each of $\bH^3$ and $\bH^2$ are $\delta$--hyperbolic.
 However, these actions do not have properties that are well suited for the arguments in this paper.

 In this section we build the {\em collapsed space}, a variation on Farb's construction of the ``Electric" space from \cite{farb:relhyp}.
 The collapsed space is geodesic and $\delta$--hyperbolic for a uniform $\delta$ (see Proposition~\ref{p: geodesic} and Theorem~\ref{t:hyperbolicity}).
-The key advantage of the collapsed space over $\bH^2$ and $\bH^3$ is Lemma ~\ref{l:almost equal trans len for para}.
+The key advantage of the collapsed space over $\bH^2$ and $\bH^3$ is given by Lemma ~\ref{l:almost equal trans len for para}.
 As well as these results, we prove a collection of basic structural results which are used in later sections.